elliott-farrall/PartyUp/README.md

 Here are the commands available to admins:

-- `/party list <role-id>`: This command allows you to list all the parties for a specific role.
+- `/party list`: This command allows you to list all the parties that have been created
-  - `role-id`: ID of the role of the parties you want to list.
-This should be a role that starts with the LFG prefix.

 - `/party kick <role-id> <member>`: This command allows you to kick a user from an existing party for a specific role.

   - `role-id`: ID of the role of the party.
 This should be a role that starts with the LFG prefix.
   - `<member>`: Username of the member you wish to kick.

 - `/party remove <role-id>`: This command allows you to remove an existing party for a specific role.

   - `role-id`: ID of the role of the party you want to remove.
 This should be a role that starts with the LFG prefix.

 ## Development